-The history of the Hotel Imperial brought Andreas Augustin back to this hotel which he had been visiting for almost 20 years.
+The history of the Hotel Imperial brought me back to this hotel which I had been visiting since the 1980s.
 Happy personal memories were merged with professional research, carried out in India and internationally with devotion and attention to detail.
 Archives around the world became valuable sources, interviews with active and retired members of staff added stories and anecdotes to the growing collection of facts.
 With the help of the owning family and the management of the hotel finally the detailed puzzle of the history of New Delhi’s premiere hotel was completed.

 Famous for its strict Art Deco architecture, The Imperial was New Delhi’s first luxurious grand hotel.